hwlab-csed/Single-Cycle-Processor/README.md

-# Single-Cycle-Processor
+# Single Cycle Processor

-### This repository contains one code for the Single Cycle Processor, subsequent testbenches to test each instruction individually and a sample modification question to add new instruction.
+### This repository contains one code for the Single Cycle Processor, subsequent testbenches to test each instruction individually and 3 types of questions on the topic along with their solutions and testbenches.

 ## Single Cycle: